pdmosses/metaborg.github.io/docs/references/statix/basic-constraints.md

 idea of Statix is to see a type-checking problem as a constraint solving problem.
 Therefore, it is crucial to be able to express constraints in a specification.

-In this section, we discuss all constraints that are note related to scope graphs.
+In this section, we discuss all constraints that are not related to scope graphs.
 These constraints are explained in-depth in the sections on [Scope Graph Construction](../scope-graphs) and [Queries](../queries).